 In a way, yes.
+They were the basic ingredient.
 Admixed with some other peoples as explained above with the cocktail recipe.
 But who were these Saxons anyway?

-But if not a people or tribe at first, what or who were saxons?
+If not a people or a tribe at first, what or who were ‘saxons’?
 The answer: it were pirates, robbers coming by ship (Springer, 2003).
-Another explanation for the word saxons is that it meant warriors belonging to war bands (Steuer, 2003).
+Another explanation for the word ‘saxon’ is that it meant warriors belonging to war bands (Steuer, 2003).
 Anyway, both explanations -pirates or warriors- have in common it were rough types you prefer not to encounter on any time of the day.
-From the fourth until the middle of the fifth centuries, Saxons appeared as pirates plundering the coasts of Gaul and of Britannia.
+From the fourth until the middle of the fifth centuries, Saxons appeared as pirates plundering the coasts of Gaul, Britanny and of Britannia.
 In the sixth-century De Excidio et Conquestu Britanniae (On the Ruin and Conquest of Britain) the Saxons -invaders of Britain- proved more cruel than the former enemies, at least according to cleric Saint Gildas.
 Lastly, know that a seax was a specific type of knife which these rough types carried.
-Perhaps even being the origin of the word saxon.
-And then there was the Germanic god Saxnôt (also Seaxneat/Saxnote), who was also worshiped by the Saxons and Frisians well into the ninth century, beside the two more well-known Germanic gods Woden/Óðinn and Thunor/Þórr.
-We know Saxnot among others from the eighth-century Batismal Vow of Utrecht.
+Perhaps even being the origin of the word ‘saxon’.
+And then there was the Germanic god Saxnôt (also Seaxneat/Saxnote), which was also worshiped by the Saxons and Frisians well into the ninth century, beside the two more well-known Germanic gods Woden/Óðinn and Thunor/Þórr.
+We know Saxnot among other from the eighth-century Batismal Vow of Utrecht.
 Check out our blog post Groove is in the Hearth to learn more about this piece of fascinating pagan history.

-A final remark on the term saxons, it were the Franks who distinguished the Anglisaxones (i.e. the Anglo-Saxons) from the Antiqui Saxones (i.e. the original, Continental Saxons or Old-Saxons), because a distinction had to be made to avoid confusion.
-Organized people, those Franks.
+A final remark on the term ‘saxon’, it were the Franks who distinguished the Anglisaxones (i.e. the Anglo-Saxons) from the Antiqui Saxones (i.e. the original, continental Saxons or Old-Saxons), because a distinction had to be made to avoid confusion.
+Organized, bureaucratic people, those Franks.
 The foundation of their success.
 And yeah, what is in the name?

 Where did the (Original) Frisians go?

 What is still quite a mystery, is to where the original Frisians (Frisii) left in the first quarter of the fourth century.
-It was at the time a quite populous tribe of several tens of thousands at the northern salt marshes, and they did not just perish on the spot to a few thousand maximum left, at most.
-Besides migrating to higher grounds to the east, we can assume this sea people, and climate migrants avant la lettre, partly settled in noticeable numbers at the British isles, east and southern England, too.
-This pre-medieval emigration of the Old-Frisians (who, as said, might have been related to Celts) to Britain is supported by archaeological finds of Frisian pottery (Brooks/Harrington, 2010).
-This migration flow is also plausible if you take into account that Britannia was not at all a terra incognita for the Old-Frisians.
+It was at the time a quite populous tribe of several tens of thousands living on the tidal marshlands, and they did not just perish or drown on the spot to a few thousand maximum left, at most.
+Besides migrating to higher grounds to the east, we can assume this maritime people, and climate migrants avant la lettre, partly settled in noticeable numbers at the British Isles, east and southern England, too.
+This pre-medieval emigration of the Old-Frisians, who, as said, might have been related to Celts, to Britain is supported by archaeological finds of Frisian pottery (Brooks/Harrington, 2010).
+This migration flow is also plausible if you take into account that Britannia was not at all a terra incognita for the original Frisians.
 Quite the contrary.
-For centuries they had supplied the Roman Army with infantry and cavalry troops at for example the Hadrian’s Wall (read our blog post Frisian mercenaries in the Roman Army).
+For centuries they had supplied the Roman Army with infantry and cavalry troops at for example the Hadrian’s Wall.
+Read our post Frisian mercenaries in the Roman Army.

 After this pre-medieval migration, from the fifth century onward when empty Frisia was being re-populated, different Germanic tribes again started to migrate to Britain, and again probably including the (new) Frisians.
 In fact the question of the origins of the Anglo-Saxons, the emergence of England.
-It is this fifth century the unity of the Germanic languages of the tribes within the southern North Sea coast is broken.
-Up till the end of the sixth century, runic inscriptions show no sign of disintegration.
+It is at the end of the Dark Age that the unity of the Germanic languages of the tribes within the southern North Sea coast is broken, although up till the end of the sixth century, runic inscriptions show no sign of disintegration yet.
 In our blog post It all began with piracy we explain what happened during the Late Antiquity with the Germanic tribes living in this area.

 But more place-names might reveal a Frisian origin.
 Words with the element ‘gred’ which is Old-Frisian for ‘pasture land’ or ‘meadow’.
 Another element might have Frisian roots too, namely ‘tehs’ related to tester meaning ‘south’, like in the island Texel, tehs-el ‘south-island’ or Toxandria ‘dwellers of the south’.
 Yet another element is the suffix ‘-bard’ which is a suffix common in modern province Friesland as -bert and -birt.